 But it was taxing.
-During this time, we were driving an hour and a half EACH WAY to get to Fury so it was 3 hours of total time just spend driving to work with Fury every other day.
+During this time, we were driving an hour and a half EACH WAY to get to Fury.
+It was 3 hours of travel time to work with Fury every other day.

 Fury Moves to a New Home

 We would go get hay for Fury at the same place for a while during this time.
 We met some people there and we would talk to them whenever we came in.
 After a time we all became pretty good friends – or I thought we did.

 They offered to rent us out the place next door to them.
 It had a trailer and a few acres on it.
 We of course accepted because that meant we could have Fury on the land with us!